neon99999/digitalGardenNeon/src/site/notes/Catch All/What the heck is this.md

 ---
-{"dg-publish":true,"permalink":"/catch-all/what-the-heck-is-this/","updated":"2023-12-02T00:31:39.000-07:00"}
+{"dg-publish":true,"permalink":"/catch-all/what-the-heck-is-this/","updated":"2023-12-06T00:43:21.195-07:00"}
 ---

 > [!TIP]+ Basically wikipedia but it's just about me. :p

-## What
+## What is this?
-A work in progress, an ongoing collection and a place to practise [[Learning In Public\|Learning In Public]].
+A work in progress, an ongoing collection and a place to practise [[Catch All/Learning In Public\|Learning In Public]].
 A place to remember and a place to organize.
 Nothing published here is a final statement, in fact most of these are only half-baked ideas...but some stuff is real deep too.

 ## How